Boyer–Lindquist coordinates

 In the mathematical description of general relativity, the Boyer–Lindquist coordinates are a generalization of the coordinates used for the metric of a Schwarzschild black hole that can be used to express the metric of a Kerr black hole.

-The Hamiltonian for test particle motion in Kerr spacetime is separable in Boyer–Lindquist coordinates.
+The Hamiltonian for particle motion in Kerr spacetime is separable in Boyer–Lindquist coordinates.
 Using Hamilton–Jacobi theory one can derive a fourth constant of the motion known as Carter's constant.

 The 1967 paper introducing Boyer–Lindquist coordinates was a posthumous publication for Robert H. Boyer, who was killed in the 1966 University of Texas tower shooting.